We identified 228 publicly reported settlements that resulted in policy changes and over $2,373,085,597.00 in monetary compensation to victims.

 Brooklyn Center, Minnesota 2022

-The City of Brooklyn Center has agreed to pay $3.25 million to Daunte Wright’s family, who was killed by officer Kim Potter during a traffic stop.
+The City of Brooklyn Center, Minnesota, agreed to pay $3.25 million to the family of Daunte Wright, whom Officer Kim Potter killed during a traffic stop on April 11, 2021.

-Potter initially detained Wright for an expired tag and an illegal air freshener and later found out that he had an outstanding warrant.
-Potter, who had a trainee with her, then proceeded to shoot and kill Wright after alleging she mistook her gun for a taser.
-The 26-year police veteran was later sentenced to two years in prison for manslaughter.
-Wright’s murder occurred less than a year after the Minneapolis Police Department murdered George Floyd and occurred less than 10 miles away.
-Additionally, the settlement is “in exchange for a release of the City, its employees, and Kim Potter from any claims or actions stemming from Mr. Wright’s death.”
-The settlement also requires new policies and procedures for Brooklyn Center Police Officers, including trainings that focus on implicit bias, weapons confusion, de-escalation, and how to navigate mental health crises.
+Potter, who had a trainee with her, initially pulled over Wright for an expired tag and an illegal air freshener.
+After police learned that Wright had an outstanding warrant, Potter proceeded to shoot and kill him, claiming that she mistook her gun for a taser.
+The twenty-six-year police veteran was later sentenced to two years in prison for manslaughter.
+Wright’s killing occurred less than a year after an officer of the Minneapolis Police Department murdered George Floyd about ten miles away.
+The settlement with Wright’s family was “in exchange for a release of the City, its employees, and Kim Potter from any claims or actions stemming from Mr. Wright’s death.”
+The settlement also required new policies and procedures for Brooklyn Center police officers, including trainings on implicit bias, weapons confusion, de-escalation, and how to navigate mental health crises.

 Policy changes